TeamCodeStream/codestream-server/api_server/docs/integrations/slack.md

 		them.
 		*   Add the following Redirect URL:
 			- `https://<codestream-api-host>/no-auth/provider-token/slack`
+		*	Add the following **Bot Token Scopes** and save them (Request reasons included here). _NOTE: the source of truth for the list of scopes is [here](../../modules/slack_auth/slack_auth.js).
+			You should verify this list accordingly._
+			- **channels:history** - We receive message events for messages
+			posted to public channels the bot has access to.
+			- **channels:read** - We fetch information about public channels the bot has access to.
+			- **chat:write** - We post messages to watched threads as the bot on behalf of users.
+			- **groups:history** - We receive message events for messages
+			posted to public channels the bot has access to.
+			- **groups:read** - We fetch information about private channels the bot has access to.
+			- **mpim:history** - We receive message events for messages posted to group DMs the bot has access to.
+			- **mpim:read** - We fetch information about group DMs the bot has access to.
+			- **users:read** - We fetch information about users.
+			- **users:read.email** - We try to correlate CodeStream accounts
+			with Slack accounts via e-mail.
 		*	Add the following **User Token Scopes** and save them (Request reasons included here). _NOTE: the source of truth for the list of scopes is [here](../../modules/slack_auth/slack_auth.js).
 			You should verify this list accordingly._
 			- **channels:read** - We allow users to select a public channel to share to.
+			- **channels:write** - We allow users to invite the CodeStream bot to public channels.
 			- **chat:write** - Users can send a copy of their messages from CodeStream to slack.
 			- **groups:read** - We allow users to select a private channel to share to.
+			- **groups:write** - We allow users to invite the CodeStream bot to private channels.
 			- **im:read** - We allow users to select a direct message to share to.
 			- **mpim:read** - We allow users to select a group DM to share to.
+			- **mpim:write** - We allow users to create group DMs to share to.
 			- **users.profile:write** - We can update your slack status to reflect your current work.
 			- **users:read** - We show the list of users.